scala/scala3/docs/_spec/APPLIEDreference/other-new-features/kind-polymorphism.md

 (todo: insert good concise example)

-Some technical details: [`AnyKind`](https://scala-lang.org/api/3.x/scala/AnyKind.html) is a synthesized class just like `Any`, but without any members.
-It extends no other class.
-It is declared `abstract` and `final`, so it can be neither instantiated nor extended.

 `AnyKind` plays a special role in Scala's subtype system: It is a supertype of all other types no matter what their kind is.
 It is also assumed to be kind-compatible with all other types.
 Furthermore, `AnyKind` is treated as a higher-kinded type (so it cannot be used as a type of values), but at the same time it has no type parameters (so it cannot be instantiated).

-**Note**: This feature is considered experimental but stable and it can be disabled under compiler flag (i.e. `-Yno-kind-polymorphism`).